Correlation

 And here is the same data as a Scatter Plot:

-You can easily see that warmer weather leads to more sales, the relationship is good but not perfect.
+We can easily see that warmer weather and higher sales go together.
+The relationship is good but not perfect.

 In fact the correlation is 0.9575 ... see at the end how I calculated it.

-The correlation calculation only works well for relationships that follow a straight line.
+The correlation calculation only works properly for straight line relationships.

 Our Ice Cream Example: there has been a heat wave!